-Our products are complex and may contain errors which could lead to product liability, an increase in our costs and/or a reduction in our revenues
+Our products are complex and may contain errors which could lead to liability, an increase in our costs and/or a reduction in our revenues elements provided by third parties which further increase the risk of errors.
+We rely primarily on our in-house testing personnel to design test operations and procedures to detect any errors or vulnerabilities prior to delivery of our products to our customers.

 Our products are complex and may contain errors, particularly when first introduced or as new versions are released.
-Our new products are increasingly being designed in more complex processes which further increases the risk of errors.
-We rely primarily on our in-house testing personnel to design test operations and procedures to detect any errors prior to delivery of our products to our customers.
-Because our products are manufactured by third parties, should problems occur in the operation or performance of our ICs, we may experience delays in meeting key introduction dates or scheduled delivery dates to our customers.
+Our products are increasingly being designed in more complex processes, include higher levels of software and hardware integration in modules and system-level solutions and/or include

+Should problems occur in the operation or performance of our products, we may experience delays in meeting key introduction dates or scheduled delivery dates to our customers.
 These errors also could cause us to incur significant re-engineering costs, divert the attention of our engineering personnel from our product development efforts and cause significant customer relations and business reputation problems.
-Any defects could require product replacement or recall or we could be obligated to accept product returns.
+Any defects could result in refunds or other liability or require product replacement or recall.
 Any of the foregoing could impose substantial costs and harm our business.

-Product liability claims may be asserted with respect to our products.
+Product liability, data breach or cyber liability claims may be asserted with respect to our products.
 Our products are typically sold at prices that are significantly lower than the cost of the end-products into which they are incorporated.
 A defect or failure in our product could cause failure in our customer's end-product, so we could face claims for damages that are disproportionately higher than the revenues and profits we receive from the products involved.
 Furthermore, product liability risks are particularly significant with respect to medical and automotive applications because of the risk of serious harm to users of these products.
 There can be no assurance that any insurance we maintain will sufficiently protect us from any such claims.